 15. Explanation of Program Changes or Adjustments in Items 13 or 14 on OMB Form 83-1:

 The 422 hour reduction in burden hours is a result of the Quick Bond Application and Agreement (Quick Bond) that was approved in August 2012 under OMB Control number 3245, for contracts no larger than $250,000.
-The percentage of electronic responses has increased based on SBA’s experience since the implementation of the electronic processing system.
+The percentage of electronic responses has increased based on SBA’s experience since the implementation of the electronic processing system

 16. Collection of Information Whose Results will be Published: